prezi/snakebasket/README.md

 **1. Installs recursive dependencies.**

-With pip, every desired package needs to be manually `pip installed`.
+With pip, every desired package needs to be manually `pip install`ed.

 snakebasket `sb install`s (via `pip install`) a list of dependencies from the desired package's `requirements.txt` file—and then it installs further packages from the `requirements.txt` file of every subsequent dependency, recursively.